-IV.
-International Graduate Student Training
+IV: International Graduate Student Training

 Listed in the Appendix is the LSA Policy for support of international graduate students who participate in the August workshop in English Language Proficiency.
-For eligible students who do not take advantage of the LSA Policy, the University will provide \$45 per day to attendees of the workshop to assist with food, insurance costs, and other expenses.
+Participants cannot hold outside commitments that interfere with the timing requirements of this workshop.
+In recognition of this commitment, for eligible students who do not take advantage of the LSA Policy, the University will provide \$50 per day to attendees of the workshop to assist with food, insurance costs, and other expenses.
 Comparable support will be provided to international graduate students who are employed outside LSA, through their respective schools or colleges.
+The University shall make all reasonable efforts to process reimbursements within 30 days upon completion of the training.

-The University is committed to this policy for the term of this Agreement.
+The University is committed to this policy for the term of this Agreement, and it shall apply irrespective of the modality of the workshop.
 The provisions and duration of this policy are not a part of the collective bargaining agreement.

 However, any graduate student who believes they have not been properly accorded the provisions of this policy may file a grievance with the Rackham School of Graduate Studies.